-\ Ad-hoc constructors 1 and 2 accept orders on weekdays from Monday to Friday between 7:00 a.m. and 2:00 p.m.
-Outside the working hours of the ad-hoc constructors, these orders are processed by the Ljubljana TCC traffic dispatcher.
+Ad-hoc constructor accepts orders on weekdays from Monday to Friday between 7:00 a.m. and 2:00 p.m.
+Outside the working hours of the ad-hoc constructor, these orders are processed by the dispatchers of traffic management operatives (PO).